MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

     ![Dragging a 3D part to a 3D parts box](media/drag-3D-part.PNG "Dragging a 3D part to a 3D parts box")

->[!TIP]
+> [!TIP]
->To find items that were recently added to the gallery, you can sort by name or by the date the item was added.
+> To find items that were recently added to the gallery, you can sort by name or by the date when the item was added.

 ## Import a custom 3D model to use as a 3D part<a name="import"></a>